 Report a Problem

 To report any problems with the accessibility of this website, or any website in the roanoke.edu domain, contact the website administrators.

 Roanoke College's goal is to make its website accessible to those with disabilities, striving to meet WCAG 2.0 AA-level compliance.
 The items listed below are not exhaustive, but represent the biggest areas where content creators must comply.

 - Documents - The content on the website will be presented in a web-page format.
-Documents such as PDFs, Word documents and spreadsheets shall only be used with the approval of the task force.
+Documents such as PDFs, Word documents and spreadsheets shall only be used with the approval of Michael Santoroski.
 College form documents will be converted to web forms, including those requiring a signature.
 Submitting a form will require a user to log on in order to make it secure and equivalent to an electronic signature.
 All forms will be located in Form Finder.
 Go here to start this process of converting paper forms to electronic forms.

-- Tables - Tables will not be used in web pages, unless the task force determines there is no other way to present the data.
+- Tables - Tables will not be used in web pages, unless the Web Administrator determines there is no other way to present the data.
 This information will be converted to list format.
 If tables are used, they must be coded to be accessible so that screen readers can interpret the data properly.
 Contact Michael Santoroski or Whitney Anderson for assistance, or see this page for a template to use.

 - Images - All images on the website must contain alternative text, which is a text description of the image.
 Users adding an image must add the alt text at the time the image is added.
 Alt text must be no more than 100 characters in length.
 Images should not contain text as part of the image itself.
 An example of an image not to use on the website would be a poster meant for print use with lots of small, illegible text at web sizes.
 The exceptions to this rule would be things like logos, charts and graphs as long as the alternative text contains all of the text verbatim from the image.